 Use Project Bags For Your Project

 I like to keep my project, yarn and hook case all contained in a small project bag inside my carry-on.
 It helps keep my stuff accessible and organized.
 If your bag has straps, you can keep the bag on your wrist, lap or hang it on the back of the seat in front of you on the plane.
 If you have space to put your bag on the floor during the flight, it helps keep your project clean.
-Something like THIS looks like it could do great for a trip.
+Something like this project bag on Amazon looks like it could do great for a trip.
+If you plan on storing your crochet project in the same bag as a liquid (like your drink or some hand sanitizer), store your crochet project, yarn, hooks etc. in a plastic bag to keep it safe should something in your bag leak.

 Be Realistic About How Much to Take With You